What Is Matching?#

 Model Dependency#

-The term model dependence refers to a situation in which the results of an analysis are highly sensitive to apparently small decisions made by the researcher in how they specify a regression – for example, whether they include \(X\) in their regression, or \(X + X^2\), or whether they use \(X\) or \(log(X)\) as an independent variable.
+The term model dependence refers to a situation in which the results of an analysis are sensitive to apparently small decisions made by the researcher in how they specify a regression – for example, whether they include \(X\) in their regression or \(X + X^2\), or whether they use \(X\) or \(log(X)\) as an independent variable.

 “But wait!” you may say: we have all sorts of test statistics for evaluating what fits our data best, so shouldn’t we be able to just pick the specification with the best [insert test statistic of choice here]?

 Yes… most of the time.
-But where you get into trouble is when you want to use a model fit on data that covers a certain range of values to make predictions about outcomes outside that range.
+But you get into trouble when you want to use a model fit on data that covers a certain range of values to make predictions about outcomes outside that range.
 For example, consider the following example:

 Model Dependency, Causal Inference, and Imbalance#